stony0411/Mini-Project-02/TransT/ltr/README.md

  - [trainers](trainers): The main class which runs the training.
  - [train_settings](train_settings): Contains settings files, specifying the training of a network.

+## Trackers
+ The framework currently contains the training code for the following trackers.

+### TrDiMP
+ The following setting file can be used train the TrDiMP/TrSiam network, or to know the exact training details.
+ - [dimp.transformer_dimp](train_settings/dimp/transformer_dimp.py): The default settings used for training the TrDiMP/TrSiam model with ResNet-50 backbone.
+Note that TrSiam can be regarded as the initialization step of TrDiMP.
+Therefore, we use this trained model to perform both TrDiMP and TrSiam.

+### ATOM
+ The following setting file can be used train the ATOM network, or to know the exact training details.
+ - [bbreg.atom](train_settings/bbreg/atom_paper.py): The settings used in the paper for training the network in ATOM.
+ - [bbreg.atom](train_settings/bbreg/atom.py): Newer settings used for training the network in ATOM, also utilizing the GOT10k dataset.
+ - [bbreg.atom](train_settings/bbreg/atom_prob_ml.py): Settings for ATOM with the probabilistic bounding box regression proposed in [this paper](https://arxiv.org/abs/1909.12297).
+ - [bbreg.atom](train_settings/bbreg/atom_paper.py): The baseline ATOM* setting evaluated in [this paper](https://arxiv.org/abs/1909.12297).

+## Transformer in TrDiMP
+ If you are familiar with DiMP tracker as well as its original codes, you can easily follow our TrDiMP/TrSiam tracker by referring to the [transformer.py](models/target_classifier/transformer.py) and [dimpnet.py](models/tracking/dimpnet.py).

 ## Training your own networks
 To train a custom network using the toolkit, the following components need to be specified in the train settings.
 For reference, see [atom.py](train_settings/bbreg/atom.py).
 - Datasets: The datasets to be used for training.
 A number of standard tracking datasets are already available in ```dataset``` module.